 Effects on depolarization

-The principal effect of reducing the rate and magnitude of depolarization by blocking sodium channels is a decrease in conduction velocity in non-nodal tissue (atrial and ventricular muscle, purkinje conducting system).
-The faster a cell depolarizes, the more rapidly adjacent cells will become depolarized, leading to a more rapid regeneration and transmission of action potentials between cells.
+The principal effect of reducing the rate and magnitude of depolarization by blocking sodium channels is a decrease in conduction velocity in non-nodal tissue (atrial and ventricular muscle, Purkinje conducting system).
+The faster a cell depolarizes, the more rapidly adjacent cells become depolarized, leading to a more rapid regeneration and transmission of action potentials between cells.
 Therefore, blocking sodium channels reduces the velocity of action potential transmission within the heart (reduced conduction velocity; negative dromotropy).
 This can serve as an important mechanism for suppressing tachycardias that are caused by abnormal conduction (e.g., reentry mechanisms).
 By depressing abnormal conduction, reentry mechanisms can be interrupted.

 Effects on repolarization